A

 POXT Same as POT except: #20 AWG for clock and Christmas tree use.
 125V.

-PPC Personal protecive clothing.
+PPC Personal protective clothing.

-PPE Personal protective clothing.
+PPE Personal protective equipment.

 PPE Portable power cable.
 Extra hard usage.
 1-6 conductor.